Cost variances

 What are cost variances?

-Rounding or cost of goods sold wash-ups are referred to as cost variances.
+Rounding or cost of goods sold (COGS) differences (sold before PO receipt or landed cost calculation) are referred to as cost variances.

 The system computes product cost variances in the following ways: